wp-plugins/child-theme-configurator/readme.txt

 = How do I change a specific color/font style/background? =

-You can override a specific value globally using the Rule/Value tab.
+You can override a specific CSS value globally using the Rule/Value tab.
 See Rule/Value, above.

 = How do I add styles that aren't in the Parent Theme? =